microsoft/CsWinRT/README.md

 The **/nuget** folder contains source files for producing a C#/WinRT NuGet package, which is regularly built, signed, and published to nuget.org by Microsoft.
 The C#/WinRT NuGet package contains the cswinrt.exe compiler, and both versions of the winrt.runtime.dll.

-## /UnitTest

-The **/UnitTest** folder contains unit tests for validating the projection generated for the TestComponentCSharp project (below), for the TestWinRT\TestComponent project (below), and for foundational parts of the Windows SDK.
-All pull requests should ensure that this project executes without errors.

 ## /TestWinRT

 C#/WinRT makes use of the standalone [TestWinRT](https://github.com/microsoft/TestWinRT/) repository for general language projection test coverage.
 This repo should be cloned into the root of the C#/WinRT repo, via **get_testwinrt.cmd**, so that the cswinrt.sln can resolve its reference to TestComponent.vcxproj.
 The resulting TestComponent.dll and TestComponent.winmd files are consumed by the UnitTest project above.